Who We Are and What We Do…

-Sally Chao, 2024-2025 Cassina Garden Club President
+Sally Chao, President, Cassina Garden Club, 2024-2026

-Community Projects and Outreach: From beautifying public spaces to supporting local schools, historical sites, and other nonprofits, our projects are designed to enhance the natural beauty of our area and foster a sense of connection among our neighbors.
+From beautifying public spaces to supporting local schools, historical sites, and other nonprofits, our projects are designed to enhance the natural beauty of our area and foster a sense of connection among our neighbors.
 Each project allows us to come together, share our expertise, and make a lasting impact in the community we love.

 • Since 1932, the care and maintenance of the former Hamilton Plantation slave cabins and grounds have been entrusted to the Cassina Garden Club.
 Maintaining the grounds, gardens and historic tabby slave cabins is an ongoing project with participation by all members.